-- Reduce audit burden (and therefore cost) by including requirements that historically needed a separate audit (for example, 2nd party audits)
+- Reduce audit burden (and therefore cost) by including requirements that historically needed a separate audit (for example, second party audits).

-- Meet specific geographic or customer needs, especially when a specifier wants additional requirements to complement Issue 7
+- Meet specific geographic or customer needs, especially when a brand owner or specifier wants additional requirements to complement the Standard.

-- Apply to particular types of operation or look in greater detail at a particular market concern (gluten free, FSMA or organisational food safety culture)
+- Apply to particular types of operations or look in greater detail at a particular market concern (e.g. gluten free, the Food Safety Modernization Act (FSMA), or organisational food safety culture).